 supervision of healthcare and social welfare services and pharmacies, in decisions concerning benefits by virtue of the Sickness Insurance Act, and in scientific research, reporting and compiling of statistics.

-The data entered in the Prescription Centre is stored in the Prescription Centre for 20 years, after which the data is destroyed.
+Prescription data is stored in the Prescription Centre database for 12 years after a person’s death or 120 years after the person’s birth if the date of death is not known, or if the patient is a child who was under the age of 18 at the time of death, after which the data is destroyed.
+The dispensing notes of prescriptions are stored for 12 years after the expiry of the prescription.
 In the pharmacy, the data is available for 42 months from the date of issuing the prescription.
-The client can view the prescription data in MyKanta.
+The client can view all their prescription information in the Prescription Centre’s data repository in MyKanta.

 Kela is responsible for the availability and integrity of the data in the Prescription Centre, the integrity of the data contents and the retention of data, as well as the destruction of data at the end of the retention period.

 Service providers and independent prescribers issuing electronic prescriptions are responsible for the accuracy of the data in a prescription to be entered in the Prescription Centre.
 The pharmacy that has dispensed the medicine is responsible for the accuracy of the dispensing data to be entered in the Prescription Centre.

 Kela acts as the contact point for data subjects in accordance with section 1, Article 26 of the General Data Protection Regulation.
 As a contact point, Kela is responsible for fulfilling and implementing the controller’s obligation to provide information, as laid down in the information security legislation, in terms of personal data collected in the Prescription Centre.
 In addition, Kela acts as the primary contact point in requests concerning the exercising of the rights of data subjects and, if necessary, communicates the request to the right place.